Frequently Asked Questions

 How is my financial aid package developed?

 Financial aid comes in the form of scholarships, grants, loans, and part-time employment.
 Summary information on the various student aid programs is provided under Financial Aid Programs on the Home Page.
 The combined total of all awards made to an individual student is called a financial aid package.
 In some cases an award letter may only contain an award from one program; in others the award letter may list several programs.
 The mix of awards is based on a number of factors.
-These include your level of financial need, academic record, year in school, state of residence, and date of application.
-The college attempts to package financial assistance to meet 100 percent of demonstrated need.
-However, we cannot guarantee that all applicants will have their full need met.
-This is especially true for late applicants.
+These include your level of financial need, academic record, year in school, state of residence, and date of application and acceptance to the college.

 Back to top